 In accordance with Chapter 78, P. L. 2011, beginning with the July 1, 2019 valuation, the unfunded actuarial liability was amortized over a closed 30-year period as a level dollar amount.
-For the July 1, 2021 valuation, the amortization period has decreased to 28 years.
+As of the July 1, 2022 valuation, the remaining amortization period is 27 years.

 Under Chapter 98, P.L.
 2017, the Lottery Enterprise Contribution Act, TPAF receives 77.78% of the proceeds of the Lottery Enterprise for a term of 30 years.
-As of the July 1, 2021 valuation, 25 years remain.
+As of the July 1, 2022 valuation, 24 years remain.
 The State's pension contribution shall be reduced by the product of the allocable percentage for such retirement system, the adjustment percentage for such retirement system and the special asset adjustment.